-- Ofsted Handbook for inspecting skills, September 2020 - Keeping Children Safe in Education, 2020 - Prevent duty guidance, December 2014 - Working Together to Safeguard Children 2018
+- Education inspection framework 2023 - Further education and skills inspection handbook 2023 - Keeping Children Safe in Education 2023 - The Prevent duty: safeguarding learners vulnerable to radicalisation 2023 - Working Together to Safeguard Children 2018

-Appendix 1 Safeguarding procedure reporting concerns
+Appendix 1 Safeguarding procedure reporting concerns Procedure

-- 8.1 Staff at the College will be guided by the following process if a student tells them about possible abuse: - Listen carefully and stay calm - Do not interview the student, but question normally and without pressure, in order to be sure that you understand what the student is telling you - Do not put words into the student's mouth - Reassure the student that by telling you, they have done the right thing - Inform the student that you must pass the information on, but that only those that need to know about it will be told.
+- 8.1 Staff at the college will be guided by the following process if a student tells them about possible abuse: - Listen carefully and stay calm - Do not interview the student, but question normally and without pressure, in order to be sure that you understand what the student is telling you - Do not put words into the student's mouth - Reassure the student that by telling you, they have done the right thing - Inform the student that you must pass the information on, but that only those that need to know about it will be told.
 Inform them of whom you will report the matter to - Note the main points carefully - Make a detailed note of the date, time, place, what the student said, did and your questions etc - Do not investigate concerns or allegations yourself, but report them immediately to the Safeguarding Officer

-Staff at the College will report any safeguarding concerns they may have about a student to the Safeguarding Officer for advice and guidance.
+Staff at the college will report any safeguarding concerns they may have about a student to the Safeguarding Officer for advice and guidance.

-They will need to complete the Staff Incident Report Form by clicking on the red Report Safeguarding button on the main page of Blackboard.
+They will need to complete the Staff Incident Report Form by clicking on the red Report Safeguarding button on the College Home Page.
 This online form will go directly to the on duty Safeguarding Officer who will respond as soon as possible.